rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 >   every one has its perspective, which it would force on all other drives as
 >   a norm. [^NietzscheNotebook7]

--   Winburn, A.P. & Clemmons, C.M.J.
-(2021).
-[Objectivity is a myth that harms the practice and diversity of forensic science](https://www.sciencedirect.com/science/article/pii/S2589871X21000668). [^Winburn2021]
 -   Warren, J. (2016).
 Internal and external questions revisited. [^Warren2016a]
 -   Warren, J. (2016).
 Revisiting Quine on truth by convention. [^Warren2016b]